|

 shifted further out of phase, escaped Kor's grip and continued to

-had learned from Xanax.
+that he learned from Xanax.

 63. When Kor